![]() |

 When bad men combine, the good must associate;

-else they will fall one by one, an unpitied sacrifice in a contemptible
+else they will fall one by one, an unpitied sacrifice in a contemptible struggle.

 in "Thoughts on the Cause of Present Discontents"